A WBC count is a blood test to measure the number of white blood cells (WBCs) in the blood.

 What Abnormal Results Mean

 A low number of WBCs is called leukopenia.
-A WBC count below 4500 is below normal
+A count less than 4,500 cells per microliter (4.5 × 109/L) is below normal.

 - Bone marrow deficiency or failure (for example, due to infection, tumor, or abnormal scarring)